Here’s all the new stuff in Apple’s latest security document

 After more than seven years on the market, Siri is pretty good at answering your questions — as long as those answers are contained within Apple apps.
 Siri can tell you the weather or schedule reminders, but she runs into trouble if you ask her to Venmo some cash to a family member.

-The security whitepaper explains why: Apple is trying to follow the privacy rules users set in place for apps and not violate them with Siri requests.
+The security whitepaper explains why: Apple is trying to follow the privacy rules users set in place for apps and not violate them with Siri requests:

 Although Siri has access to iOS contacts and the device’s current location, Siri checks the permission to access iOS-protected user data of the app containing the Extension to see if the app has access before providing that information to it.
 Siri passes only the relevant fragment of the original user query text to the extension.
 For example, if the app doesn’t have access to iOS contacts, Siri won’t resolve a relationship in a user request such as “Pay my mother $10 using PaymentApp.”
 In this case, the Extension’s app would only see “mother” through the raw utterance fragment being passed to it.
 However, if the app does have iOS contacts access, it would receive the iOS Contact information for the user’s mother.

-New possibilities (and privacy) for live-streaming
+New possibilities (and privacy) for live streaming

-iOS 10 expands a developer tool called ReplayKit, which makes it possible to livestream or record video from the iPhone’s screen.
+iOS 10 expands a developer tool called ReplayKit, which makes it possible to live stream or record video from the iPhone’s screen.
 Naturally, Apple’s added privacy notifications to let customers know when their screens are being recorded and make sure they consent to the recording.

-Originally impossible, recording and playback of iOS screens had been a popular feature available to jailbroken iPhones before it was added into iOS.
+Originally impossible, recording and playback of iOS screens had been a popular feature available to jailbroken iPhones before it was added to iOS.
 Unsurprisingly, Apple has applied a logical but highly restricted scope to how the feature can be accessed.

 Apple also ensures that users don’t lose control of their recordings: “The movie file is written to a directory that’s only accessible to ReplayKit’s subsystems and is never accessible to any apps.
 This prevents recordings being used by third parties without the user’s consent,” the paper explains.